Unsoeld was the representative for Washington’s 3rd congressional district and was a Democrat. She served from 1989 to

 Unsoeld is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 1994.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).